15 different Collaborative Play Ideas

 - Sports and Team Games

 - Various sports games or relay races promote physical coordination, strategy, and the importance of working together to achieve a common goal.
+My clients actually love when they can team up to compete against me 😅 (I do this when I'm just working with 2 kids).

 - Puzzle Solving

 - Large jigsaw puzzles or brain teasers that require multiple hands and minds to complete help foster cooperation and persistence.
+For teenagers, I love logic puzzles!
+There are free logic puzzle with varying difficulty apps in the Apple app store.

 - Science Experiments

 - Kids can work as a team to conduct a fun science experiment, like making a volcano erupt or growing crystals, sharing responsibilities and problem-solving together.
+I LOVE the National Geographic Kits!
+They also include videos to show how to complete the experiments.

 - Drama and Skits

 - Children can collaborate to write and act out a short skit or play.
 This builds communication skills, boosts creativity, and allows kids to learn from each other’s ideas.
+Add in costumes and dress up to make it more fun and engaging!

 - Obstacle Course Creation